cosc-404-2022/lab7/README.md

 Note: MapReduce support is deprecated for MongoDB version 5 as MongoDB is moving to a different processing pipeline.
 However, MapReduce code still runs on MongoDB.

-**Each Map-Reduce query is worth 2.5 marks.
+**Each MapReduce query is worth 2.5 marks.
 Completing any 4 queries receives the full 10 marks for the assignment.
 Complete all 6 for 15 marks (includes 5 bonus marks).**

-### References<
+### References

 [Apache Hadoop HDFS and Map-Reduce Implementation](https://hadoop.apache.org/) [MapReduce Wikipedia](https://en.wikipedia.org/wiki/MapReduce)